djrrb/Bungee/documentation/3-vertical-text.md

 In most apps, the Character palette provides options for vertical tracking and kerning.

-Desktop apps that natively support vertical text include:
+Desktop apps that natively support vertical text in one way or another include:

 * Adobe Photoshop
 * Adobe Illustrator